MangoBee/blog/content/SupervisedLearning_Summary_TuyenPham.md

 - RMSE: 1.6907
 - Relative Mean Absolute Error (MAPE): 1.3448%
 - R2 Score: 0.9624
-## Decision Trees Regression Project %% fold %%
+## Decision Trees Regression Project
 > [!question]- Does Decision Trees Classification similar to -Regression?
 > - For classification, you use DecisionTreeClassifier, while for regression, you use DecisionTreeRegressor.
 > - Evaluation metrics differ: accuracy and classification report for classification, and mean squared error (MSE) for regression.